cesbo/help/content/3.misc/2.articles/2.protocols/xmltv-format.md

 `<tv generator-info-name="Some tv generator">` - Between the tags contains all data about the program, generator-info-name indicates the name of the generator that created this XML file, is an optional parameter.

-## A DESCRIPTION OF THE MARKUP OF THE CHANNELS
+## A description of the markup of the channels

 ```
 <channel id="1">